 |Why is cloud security different compared to on-premises deployments?
 Understand why you need to change your security stance in this comprehensive guide to cloud database security.|

-Your assets need to be safeguarded, and you can’t rely on cloud service providers (CSP) to do the dirty work.
+Your assets need to be safeguarded, and you can’t rely on cloud providers (CP) to do the dirty work.
 Users share the responsibility of securing cloud databases and a Gartner study suggests that by 2025, 99% of cloud security failures will happen due to user failures.

 As businesses store and process gigantic volumes of data on the cloud, their exposure to vulnerabilities exponentially increases.
 The problem further intensifies if users don’t secure cloud data the right way.